Malham Cove Walk

 It begins at the village of Malham and follows the Pennine Way to the stunning Malham Cove.
 The cove is a huge curved cliff formation of limestone rock with a vertical cliff face of about 260 feet high.
 It was formed by a waterfall carrying meltwater from glaciers at the end of the last Ice Age more than 12,000 years ago.
 There are also fabulous views across the Yorkshire Dales from the high point.

 From the cove you continue to climb towards the beautiful Malham Tarn.
 The tarn is owned by the National Trust and is also a designated nature reserve.
-The walk takes you around the tarn on footpaths and country lanes before returning to Malham village on the Pennine Way.
+The circular walk takes you around the tarn on footpaths and country lanes before returning to Malham village on the Pennine Way.

 An alternative route takes you to the tarn via the spectacular Gordale Scar where you will find two waterfalls and overhanging limestone cliffs over 100 metres high.
 The geologically fascinating area also includes the lovely Janet's Foss waterfall where you can enjoy a walk along a pretty beck and through garlic scented woodland.